 Flame Retardant Lining

-A curtain heading in which the fabric is stitched into narrow tubes that are then stuffed with wadding.
+A curtain heading where the fabric is stitched to give the appearance of narrow tubes and which are then filled with wadding.

-A woven tape, of varying widths that is placed at the top of the curtain, in which curtain hooks are inserted to hang the curtains from the gliders of the curtain track.
+A woven tape at the top of the fabric in which hooks are inserted to hang onto a track.

-The edge of the curtain that has been doubled under and stitched down
+The edge of the curtain which has been reinforced by folding over material and stitching it.

 Made to Measure Curtains